google/serialization.dart/README.md

 depending on whether or not you want the mirrored rules.
 These are more convenient, but cause increased code size in dartj2s.

-To use the transformer, include something in your pubspec like
+To use the transformer, include something in the pubspec like

      transformers:
        - serialization :
          $include: ["lib/stuff.dart", "lib/more_stuff.dart"]

-and set up the generated rules in a Serialization instance, on which you can then call write().
+Then, set up the generated rules in a Serialization instance, and then call write().
+The serialization rules will be named as the name of the model file with `_serialization_rules` appended to it, so in the case of `stuff.dart`, `stuff_serialization_rules.dart`, in the same directory as the original.

+Normally you won't ever see these files, because the transformer creates it on the fly and it is sent directly to pub serve or to dart2js without ever being written to disk.
+To see the generated code, run pub build in debug mode, e.g. if there is a program in the package's `bin` directory to run something using these files, then

+    pub build --mode=debug bin

+would generate the code for that, and also log which files were generated, in the form

+    Generated serialization rules in my_package|lib/stuff_serialization_rules.dart

+It's also possible to run the transformer's code outside of the transformer, which is helpful for debugging or to use the code in a different way.
+See the `test/transformer/generate_standalone.dart' for an example of that.

+The bin directory code would look something like.

     import 'package:my_package/stuff_serialization_rules.dart' as foo;
      ...